otam-mato/ChatAI_frontend_app/README.md

 ### Description

-The frontend experiment to interact with OpenAI API.
-The JavaScript code handles the main functionality of your chat interface, including API interactions, updating the UI, and managing the question history.
+The frontend experiment to interact with **OpenAI API**.
+The **JavaScript** code handles the main functionality of your chat interface, including **API** interactions, updating the UI, storing the APIKey locally and managing the question history.

 ### Final result: